Sagnac/streamsave/README.md

 * Automatic determination of the output file name and format
 * Option to specify the preferred output directory
+* Switch between 3 different dump modes:
+  * clip mode
+  * full/continuous dump
-* Switch between 3 different dump modes (clip mode, full/continuous dump, write from beginning to current position)
+  * write from beginning to current position
 * Prevention of file overwrites
 * Acceptance of inverted loop ranges, allowing the end point to be set first